 Across the Federation, staff believe that children need to learn and progress emotionally, mentally and socially, as well as academically.
-Throughout our schools, we advocate the Thrive approach, based on attachment theories of children's emotional and psychological development.
+Throughout our schools, we advocate the Thrive/Link approach, based on attachment theories of children's emotional and psychological development.

 Pastoral care is provided, in the first instance, by the Class Teacher and/or TA.
 The adults work hard at forming secure and caring relationships with the children as individuals from the very start of the year.
-All classes follow the Thrive philosophy and techniques and Teachers monitor their class's emotional progress.
+All classes follow the Thrive/Link philosophy and techniques and Teachers monitor their class's emotional progress.

-We have a dedicated Family Support Worker (FSW), Lindsey Blackwell, who can support families, individual children and also runs parenting courses and social groups.
-She is based in both the Infants and Junior schools, therefore ensuring good continuity of care and support for families.
-We are also supported by the

-School Nursing Team, Behaviour Support Team, Devon Inclusion Officer and Social Care to ensure continuity of provision and support for a child.
+We have two dedicated Family Support Workers (FSW), Lindsey Blackwell at the Juniors and Sandy Williams at the Infant and Nursery, who can support families, individual children and run parenting courses and social groups.
+The FSWs work closely together to ensure good continuity of care and support for families.
+We are also supported by the School Nursing Team, SEMH Team, Devon Inclusion Officer and Social Care to ensure continuity of provision and support for a child.